sap1ens/syrup/README.md

 Unfortunately you can't really use milestones when you have multiple repos for the same Sprint.
 Also, sometimes you have to move ticket to the next Sprint, in this case you can't keep the information that ticket was initially assigned to previous Sprint.

 But again, you can solve this problem with labels.
 Have a format like this: `[TEAM_NAME] Sprint [SPRINT_COUNTER]`, for example `Platform Sprint 10`.
 You can define the initial part with `project:sprintKeywords` config option, for example `Platform Sprint`.

+## ZenHub Workflow

+[ZenHub](https://www.zenhub.com) has almost everything that's covered here, except one thing - when you create a new Sprint you have to do it through milestones.
+If you have a board with multiple connected repos you'll have to create milestone manually for each one.

+You can use `new-milestone` command to do it for you, it'll automatically create the same milestone (using title and due date) for all repos, so ZenHub can merge them and use as a single Sprint.

 ## Installation